Medicines for Heart Valve Problems

-If you are having symptoms, certain medications can ease them.
-Other medications help prevent problems that may occur due to valve disease.
-Your doctor can discuss what medications might be right for you.
-Take any medications exactly as you are instructed.
+If you are having symptoms from your heart valve problem, certain medicines can ease them.
+Other medicines help prevent problems that may occur due to valve disease.
+Your doctor can discuss what might be right for you.
+Take any medicine exactly as you are instructed.

-Here are some types of medications that may be prescribed and what they do.
+Here are some types of medicines that may be prescribed and what they do:

 Diuretics help rid the body of excess fluid.
 Having less fluid to pump makes a heart’s job easier.
 Getting rid of extra water can also help reduce swelling, bloating, and shortness of breath.